Aw! Prince Harry Brings a Fan to Tears With a Sweet Hug on Royal Tour

 Prince Harry shared a sweet moment with a royal admirer on Thursday.
 While walking by the Royal Botanic Gardens on the third day of his Australian royal tour, the Duke of Sussex spotted a sign that reportedly read, "Been Here Since 4 am!
 Loved U Since I Was 8!!!"

 According to ABC News, the sign belonged to a woman named India Brown.
 Harry stopped by to give her a hug, leading her to cry tears of happiness.
-Realizing the embrace was breaking royal protocol, Harry reportedly make a light joke about the situation.
+Realizing the embrace was breaking royal protocol, Harry make a light joke about the situation.

-"Oh, you're going to get me in trouble," he said, per The Sydney Morning Herald.
+"You're going to get me in trouble," he said.

 Watch ABC News' video to see the heartwarming moment.